-Besides the devoted membership of the Seattle Ukulele Player's Association, Seattle boasts four local radio stations that have Hawaiian music programming, attesting to its popularity.
+Besides the devoted membership of the Seattle Uke Player's Association, Seattle boasts four local radio stations that have Hawaiian music programming, attesting to its popularity.
+Not only Hawaiian music, but a bunch of other things like food and festivals!
+You can find Poke Bowls at Pike's.
 You will undoubtedly get to hear the classic soprano ukulele there as well as the tenor instrument.
 The fascination with this type of music doesn't just stem from the tunes, but also from the beautiful Hawaiian songs that typically go along with them.

 So, if you are ever on the West Coast, and you love the ukulele, take a trip to Seattle.
 You won't be disappointed.
 You'll find a lively culture that appreciates Hawaiian music and the role of the ukulele within this heritage.
 Plan your trip in advance to try and hit some of the major music festivals and you will be in for a treat.

 You can make some great friendships and explore a gem of a city while taking in the sounds of Hawaii, without ever making the trip overseas.
 Even if you can't make it during those times, you know that if you are in Seattle, you can turn on your radio and find some great ukulele music being broadcast.Return to Home Page